Triple-digit heat returns to the West as dozens of major cities eye record-breaking temperatures

 High temperatures are running up to 30 degrees above average, with extreme heat warnings in effect for parts of Phoenix and Palm Springs.

-Across the West Coast, record heat has gripped millions so far this year.
-Winter was one of — if not the — warmest on record for more than 50 cities.
+This comes on the heels of a winter season that was one of — if not the — warmest on record for more than 50 western cities.
 In March, a historic heat wave swept across the West, shattering all-time temperature records.

 In fact, the National Oceanic and Atmospheric Administration reported that March was the warmest on record across the Lower 48.